Garbage In, Garbage Out — How to avoid waste in advertising

 Steele says the brief should not only inform the creative team, but inspire them.
 Instead of just listing the problems that the creative team will face, a great brief offers solutions.

-In the case of “Got Milk”, the brief said ditch the “good for you” strategy and focus instead on deprivation… what happens when you’re out of milk.
+In the case of “Got Milk,” the brief said ditch the “good for you” strategy and focus instead on deprivation… what happens when you’re out of milk.
+That was a HUGE strategic leap.
 The creative team took it from there.

 So if you’re a client, insist on staying involved until the creative brief is absolutely nailed down.
 Then sign off on it, and set the creative team free in the right direction.